-In the 1993 RRRA, the New York State legislature reinstituted High Rent/Vacancy decontrol.5 This initial statute has since been changed several times.
-First, the 1993 RRRA decontrolled vacant apartments and occupied regulated apartments that subsequently were vacated, that rented for \$2,000 or more per month between July 7 and October 1, 1993.
-Second, the New York City Council allowed for the deregulation of apartments on vacancy on or after April 1, 1994 if these units rented for \$2,000 or more.
+In the 1993 RRRA, the New York State legislature reinstituted High Rent/Vacancy decontrol.6 This initial statute has since been changed several times.
+First, the 1993 RRRA decontrolled vacant apartments and occupied regulated apartments that subsequently were vacated and rented for \$2,000 or more per month between July 7 and October 1, 1993.
+Second, the New York City Council allowed for the deregulation of apartments upon vacancy on or after April 1, 1994 if these units rented for \$2,000 or more.
 Thus, the original dates in the RRRA of 1993 establishing the parameters for decontrol were no longer applicable.
 DHCR interpreted the \$2,000 rent threshold as follows: if upon vacancy, the owner undertook individual apartment improvements that increased the legal regulated rent to \$2,000 or more, and the incoming tenant agreed to pay \$2,000 or more, the unit would be deregulated.

 In a third stage, in early 1997, the City Council amended the Rent Stabilization Law to only allow for vacancy deregulation of the apartment if the vacating tenant's legal regulated rent was \$2,000 or more.
-Finally, in June of 1997, with the passage of the RRRA, the state overrode the new City regulation. determining factor was no longer the outgoing tenant's legal regulated rent but the incoming tenant's calculated legal regulated rent.
-Owners, upon a vacancy, could now apply a combination of allowable increases to reach the \$2,000 deregulation level: standard vacancy increases, special vacancy increases and individual apartment improvement increases.
-This calculated rent for a hypothetical incoming tenant was the determining factor, not the rent the incoming tenant actually paid.
-In fact, after a stabilized unit is deregulated by this calculation, the actual deregulated rent the new tenant pays can be less than \$2,000 per month.
+Finally, in June of 1997, with the passage of the RRRA, the state overrode the new City regulation.
+The determining factor was no longer the outgoing tenant's legal regulated rent but the incoming tenant's calculated legal regulated rent.
+Owners, upon a vacancy, could now apply a combination of allowable increases to reach the \$2,000 deregulation level: standard vacancy

-Subtractions to the Stabilized Housing Stock due to High Rent/Vacancy Decontrol, 1994-2006
+High Rent/Vacancy Decontrol, 1994-2008